ONSdigital/sds/README.md

 ## Running linting and unit tests

-To run all the checks that run as part of the CI, run the following (assuming you have set up a virtual environment with al the requirements), run the following:
+To run all the checks that run as part of the CI, run the following:

 ```bash
 black . --check